 Happy and successful workplaces take professional development seriously.
-Few employees, especially talented ones, are satisfied with roles with minimal opportunities for advancement or improvement.
+Few employees, especially talented ones, are satisfied in roles with minimal opportunities for advancement or improvement.

 How to measure professional development

-Professional development and the levels of achievement required to reach promotion are often company-specific and also vary depending on department and skill set.
+The competencies required to get a promotion are often company-specific and also vary depending on department and skill set.

 4. Work-life balance

-Research found that 72% of US employees consider work-life balance to be very important, and a 2021 study by the WHO and the International Labor Organization found that working more than 55 hours per week increases the risk of dying from heart disease or stroke.
+Even more concerning is a 2021 study by the WHO and the International Labor Organization, which found that working more than 55 hours per week increases the risk of dying from heart disease or stroke.

 How to measure work-life balance

-The easiest way to monitor work-life balance is by simply posing the question: “How satisfied do you feel with your work-life balance?” and asking for a score between 0 and 10 (0 meaning “not at all satisfied” and 10 meaning “completely satisfied”) in your staff surveys.
+The easiest way to monitor work-life balance is by asking this question in staff surveys: “How satisfied do you feel with your work-life balance on a scale between zero and ten, with zero meaning not at all satisfied and ten meaning completely satisfied?”

-But there are other creative, insightful questions you could ask to yield similar responses.
+But there are other questions you could ask to yield similar responses.
 For instance: